saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - You can add a manual approval step in CodePipeline ex. for adding code review approval action.
 Configure **SNS** for approval action in pipeline configurations. **SQS** is not an option.
 - IAM managed policy for X-ray - `AWSXRayDaemonWriteAccess`.
 - No managed policy named `AWSXRayElasticBeanstalkWriteAccess`.
+- Integrate the on-premises Lightweight Directory Access Protocol (LDAP) directory service to their AWS VPC using IAM - **Create a custom identity broker application in your on-premises data center and use `STS` to issue short-lived AWS credentials**
+- **AWS IAM Identity Center** does not support **non-SAML** authentication methods.